Geometric presentations of Lie groups and their Dehn functions: Dehn function of tame and stably 2-tame groups

-\begin{rem} If $A$ has rank at least 2, since $G$ has a 1-Lipschitz retraction onto $A$, we deduce that the Dehn function of $G$ is exactly quadratic.
-On the other hand, if $A$ has rank one, then $G$ is hyperbolic and thus its Dehn function is linear \cite{CCMT}. \end{rem}
+\begin{rem} Since $G$ has a 1-Lipschitz retraction onto $A$ (namely the canonical projection), we deduce that the Dehn function of $G$ is exactly quadratic when $A$ has rank at least 2.
+On the other hand, if $A$ has rank one (i.e., contains $\Z$ as a cocompact lattice), then $G$ is hyperbolic and thus its Dehn function is linear \cite{CCMT}. \end{rem}

-\begin{rem}Actually, the theorem also shows that each higher Dehn functions is asymptotically bounded by that of a large Euclidean space, and that all fillings preserve the Lipschitz constants (up to a fixed constant).
-This fact is trivial in any group quasi-isometric to a CAT(0) space, but there are instances of tame groups for which it is not known whether they are quasi-isometric to any CAT(0)-space, e.g.\ the semidirect product $\R^2\rtimes\R^2$, for the action $(s,t)\cdot (u,v)=e^s(u+tv,v)$. \end{rem}